 The Local Authority (LA) operates an agreed co-ordinated admissions scheme in line with government legislation and will coordinate the process on behalf of the School according to the scheme published each year1.
 The Admission Authority will allocate the available places in line with this policy.
-The closing date for receipt of Hertfordshire's Primary Application Form - PAF (online or hard copy applications) - by the home LA2 is 15th January 2024.
+The closing date for receipt of applications is 15th January 2025.
+Hertfordshire residents should apply via Hertfordshire County Council using Hertfordshire's Primary Application Form - PAF.
 The attention of parents wishing to make an online application is drawn to www.hertfordshire.gov.uk/admissions; information on completing the 'on line' application and notification dates of admission decisions is available in the LA admission literature and on their website.
-To request a hard copy of the PAF, please contact the LA Customer Service centre on 0300 123 4043
+To request a hard copy of the PAF, please contact the LA Customer Service centre on 0300 1234043.
+Non-Hertfordshire residents should apply via their home local authority using that authority's common application form.